-ARTICLE 16 - UNCONTROLLABLE FORCES
+ARTICLE 14 - UNCONTROLLABLE FORCES

 Neither County nor Contractor shall be considered to be in default of this Agreement if delays in or failure of performance shall be due to uncontrollable forces the effect of which, by the exercise of reasonable diligence, the non-performing party could not avoid and is not reasonably foreseeable at the time of entering into this Agreement.
 The term "uncontrollable forces" shall mean any event which results in the prevention or delay of performance by a party of its obligations under this Agreement and which is beyond the control of the non-performing party.
 It includes, but is not limited to, fire, flood, earthquakes, storms, lightning, epidemic, war, riot, civil disturbance, sabotage, inability to procure permits, licenses, or authorizations from any state, local, or federal agency or person for any of the supplies, materials, accesses, or services required to be provided by either County or Contractor under this Agreement, strikes, work slowdowns or other labor disturbances, and judicial restraint.
-Contractor shall be paid for services performed prior to the delay plus related costs incurred attributable to the delay.
+Contractor shall be paid for services performed prior to the delay.

-Neither Party shall, however, be excused from performance if nonperformance is due to uncontrollable forces which are removable or remediable nor which the non-performing Party could have, with reasonable dispatch removed or remedied.
+Neither Party shall, however, be excused from performance if nonperformance is due to uncontrollable forces which are removable or remediable or which the non-performing Party could have, with reasonable dispatch removed or remedied.
 The provisions of this Article shall not be interpreted or construed to require Contractor or County to prevent, settle, or otherwise avoid a strike, work slowdown, or other labor action.
-The non-performing Party shall upon being prevented or delayed from performance by an uncontrollable force, immediately give written notice to the other Party describing the circumstances and uncontrollable forces preventing continued performance of the obligations of this Agreement.
+The non-performing Party shall, upon being prevented or delayed from performance by an uncontrollable force, immediately give written notice to the other Party describing the circumstances and uncontrollable forces preventing continued performance of the obligations of this Agreement.

-ARTICLE 17 - GOVERNING LAW-VENUE
+ARTICLE 15 - GOVERNING LAW-VENUE

-Nevada law governs this Agreement and all adversarial proceedings arising out of this Agreement or arising out of planning or constructing the Project outlined in Article 2 – Services to be Performed by Contractor.
-Venue for all adversarial proceedings arising out of this Agreement or arising out of planning or constructing the Project outlined in Article 2 – Services to be Performed by Contractor shall be in state district court in Washoe County, Nevada.
+Nevada law governs this Agreement and all adversarial proceedings arising out of this Agreement or arising out of providing the Services outlined in Article 2 – Services to be Performed by Contractor.
+Venue for all adversarial proceedings arising out of this Agreement or arising out of providing the Services outlined in Article 2 – Services to be Performed by Contractor, shall be in state district court in Washoe County, Nevada.

-ARTICLE 18 - MISCELLANEOUS
+ARTICLE 16 - MISCELLANEOUS